← Back to trust

 Measurement protocol: identify at least five subnets with tasks that admit external benchmarks.
 For each subnet, correlate miner reward with external-benchmark performance.
 Decompose the correlation into stake-weighted and non-stake-weighted components.

-Falsification threshold: statistically significant positive correlation (r > 0.5) between miner reward and external-benchmark performance across the majority of studied subnets, with stake-weighting effects explaining less than 30% of the miner-reward variance.
+Falsification threshold: a positive correlation of r > 0.5 between miner reward and external-benchmark performance across the majority of studied subnets (an effect-size criterion, with significance reported separately), with stake-weighting effects explaining less than 30% of the miner-reward variance; the variance bound is likewise a stated convention.

 12.3.
 Absence of launch-phase capital capture

-The bootstrapping-capture claim weakens if launch and continuation evidence shows that evaluative substance reliably precedes capital inflow and validator trust bootstrapping, making the BIT-0002 and BIT-0004 pathologies exceptional rather than structurally recurrent.
+The bootstrapping-capture claim weakens if launch and continuation evidence shows that evaluative substance reliably precedes capital inflow and validator trust bootstrapping, making the BIT-0002 and BIT-0004 pathologies exceptional cases instead of structurally recurrent pressures.

 Observable metric: temporal ordering of evaluative-substance markers (functional code, task specification, benchmark publication) and capital-inflow markers (validator stake, child-hotkey delegation, token trading volume) across subnet launch cohorts.